Spotting

 Lāna‘i Airport [LNY/PHNY]

 The one spotting location outside LNY, is the bus loading lot fronting the general aviation parking ramp.
 From the terminal, it may be better to get photos while boarding or exiting your flight.
-LNY is served by Lāna‘i Air, Mokulele Airlines, Kamaka Air, TransAir, and FedEx Feeder.
+LNY is served by Lāna‘i Air, Mokulele Airlines, Southern Airways Express, Kamaka Air, TransAir, and FedEx Feeder.

 MOLOKA‘I